-Bring a house to code-required airtightness in just hours with AeroBarrier.
+Residential energy pro Ross MacPherson explains how to bring a house to code-required airtightness in just hours with AeroBarrier.

 Synopsis: Meeting code-required airtightness levels can be a challenge.
 One solution is the AeroBarrier air-sealing system, which uses an atomized water-based sealant that’s forced into gaps and cracks in the building envelope with air movement created by a blower door.
 AeroBarrier installer Ross MacPherson describes the process of prepping windows, doors, and other openings for the AeroBarrier sealant; running the machines; and calculating results.

 I first learned about AeroBarrier in 2018 from a segment on This Old House.
 At the time, I was working as a Home Energy Rating System professional, or HERS rater, helping builders create energy-efficient homes and satisfy the airtightness requirements Massachusetts put in place in 2014—less than 3 air changes per hour at 50 Pascals (<3 ACH50).
 I was impressed with how quickly AeroBarrier sealed a house and how the sealing could be measured in real time.
 About two weeks later, I signed up to be one of the country’s early AreoBarrier dealers.
 Since then, I’ve air-sealed more than 85 projects with the system, and I’ve learned a lot along the way.
 This article follows a typical installation.

 Developed at the University of California, Davis in 2013, AreoBarrier is an air-sealing system that uses an atomized water-based acrylic sealant that’s forced into gaps and cracks in the building envelope with air movement created by a blower door.
 Collectively, all these tiny gaps contribute a huge amount to a home’s air leakage.
 The sealant closes off these tiny holes, greatly improving a home’s airtightness.